+ECON 3101 Intermediate Macroeconomics

+ECON 3201 Intermediate Microeconomics

+ECON 3401 Environmental Economics

-ECON 3901 International Economics ECON 4301 Independent Study in Economics
+ECON 3901 International Economics

+ECON 4301 Independent Study in Economics Total; 18
-Total; 18

 INFORMATION SYSTEMS Minor

 IS 1503 Introduction to Data and Programming Structures 3

-IS 2501 Management Information Systems 3
+IS 2501 Management Information Systems

-IS 2505 Application Program Development OR IS 2550 Object-Oriented Design and Programming
+IS 2505 Application Program Development OR IS 2550 Object-Oriented Design and Programming 3

-IS 3510 Database Development 3
+IS 3510 Database Development

-IS 3514 Electronic Commerce 3
+IS 3514 Electronic Commerce

-IS elective 2000 level or above 3
+IS elective 2000 level or above

+A CARACTER NO. A CARA Total: 18

-MARKETING Minor Total: 18
+MARKETING Minor

 MGT 1902 Quantitative Methods

 MKT 2501 Principles of Marketing (on-line only) 3

-MKT 2502 Consumer Behavior 3
+MKT 2502 Consumer Behavior

-MKT 2503 Advertising 3
+MKT 2503 Advertising

-MKT 3120 Sales Management 3
+MKT 3120 Sales Management

-MKT 3502 Marketing Research 3
+MKT 3502 Marketing Research

-Total: 18
+A COCATA TERMINO C Total: 18

 ACCOUNTING Courses

-1901 PRINCIPLES OF ACCOUNTING I
+1901 PRINCIPLES OF ACCOUNTING I 3 hours

-A study of the accounting principles with emphasis on the use and analysis of financial information for decision-making purposes.
+A study of the accounting principles with emphasis on the use and analysis of financial information for decisi- on-making purposes.